What is a Patient Information Leaflet and why is it useful?

 Sando-K contains the active ingredients potassium chloride and potassium bicarbonate.

-Sando-K is used for prevention and treatment of low potassium levels.
+Sando-K is used for the prevention and treatment of low potassium levels.

 2 BEFORE YOU TAKE SANDO-K